Air Fryer Tuna Casserole: The Ultimate Comfort Food

 Instructions

-• Preheat the air fryer to 375ยฐF (or the closest setting your air fryer has)
+• Preheat the air fryer to 375°F (or the closest setting your air fryer has)

 • Add the dry noodles into a greased casserole dish that fits in your air fryer

-2 Cups dry egg noodles
+2 cups dry egg noodles

-• In a bowl, combine the broth or milk with the soup, peas, tuna, shallot, seasonings, and ยผ cup shredded cheddar cheese, stirring to combine.
+• In a bowl, combine the broth or milk with the soup, peas, tuna, shallot, seasonings, and ¼ cup shredded cheddar cheese, stirring to combine.
 You can do this right in your cooking pan along with the noodles if you have room

 • Pour the mixture over top of the noodles, making sure to submerge the noodles completely